Collaborative Program with UW-Madison

-All students must work with the staff of the Center, his or her academic advisor, a financial aid advisor and the Registrar’s Office to assure that all procedures for course selection and pre-approval, transfer of academic credit, applicability of financial aid, and program payment are followed.
+All students must work with the staff of the Center, an academic advisor, a financial aid advisor and the Registrar’s Office to assure that all procedures for course selection and pre-approval, transfer of academic credit, applicability of financial aid, and program payment are followed.

-The cost of an exchange placement with ISEP, Karlsruhe University of Applied Sciences, and Masaryk University are based on Edgewood College tuition and room and board, and Edgewood College, state, and federal financial aid are applicable.
+The cost of some programs are based on Edgewood College tuition and room and board, and Edgewood College, state, and federal financial aid are applicable.
 Students enrolled in a study abroad program approved for transfer of credit by Edgewood College may be eligible for financial assistance under Title IV, HEA programs, (§485(a)(1)(N)).

 Study abroad scholarships are available for most programs.